BloomTech-Labs/Labs8-DeveloperMap/ReadMe.md

 The markers model contains the geoJSON properties needed to locate users on the map and pin or mark their coordinates.
 The nested properties object holds the metadata for each marker.

-markers object properties (each marker has a unique uId):
+markers object properties (each marker has a unique uid):

 ```
 - geometry {